FrankM1/analytica/readme.md

 # Analytica WordPress Theme

-The goal of this Analytica WordPress Theme is to provide a simple yet performant, powerfull WordPress theme.
-Analytica follows modern desing and development technique to provide a great base for your content.
+The goal of this Analytica WordPress Theme is to provide a simple yet performant, powerful WordPress theme.
+Analytica follows modern design and development technique to provide a great base for your content.
+It also provides a very extendable architecture for more complex projects.

 <img src="https://github.com/FrankM1/analytica/raw/master/screenshot.jpg">